The Bankrate promise

 Lenders may review your personal and business credit score.
 A high score could result in getting approved for a higher loan amount and lower interest rate.

 Other factors include how long the company has been in business, the purpose of the funds and the company’s plan for repaying the loan.

 2. Calculate how much money you need — and how much you can afford to repay

-Knowing how much money your business needs and the monthly amount it can afford to pay will help you compare banks and submit applications.
+Knowing how much money your business needs and the monthly amount it can afford to repay will help you compare banks and submit applications.

-For example, if you need $50,000 but can’t afford the payment for a three-year term, you may want to increase the length of the loan to four or five years.
-A business loan calculator will help you determine your monthly payment based on the amount borrowed, the loan’s length and its interest rate.
+For example, if you need $50,000 but can’t afford the payment for a three-year term, you could increase the length of the loan to four or five years.
+A business loan calculator will help you determine your monthly payment based on the amount borrowed, the loan’s repayment length and its interest rate.

 You’ll also want to determine if you need all the funding at once, as you would if buying equipment or a vehicle.
-If you need a smaller amount now and the rest later, you may want to consider a business line of credit.
-These enable you to only make payments on the money you’re currently using and draw the remainder as needed.
+If you need a smaller amount now and the rest later, you may want to consider a business line of credit or business credit card.
+Both enable you only to make payments on the money you’re currently using and draw the remainder as needed.

 3. Choose your collateral

 Businesses can use various assets to secure a business loan, including:

 - Cash: This includes funds held in business bank accounts